cool21540125/documentation-notes/notify/acme/README.md

   --server <server_uri>             ACME Directory Resource URI. (default: https://acme.zerossl.com/v2/DV90)
                                     See: https://github.com/acmesh-official/acme.sh/wiki/Server

-  --accountconf <file>              Specifies a customized account config file.
-  --home <directory>                Specifies the home dir for acme.sh.
-  --cert-home <directory>           Specifies the home dir to save all the certs, only valid for '--install' command.
+  --accountconf <file>              Specifies a customized account config file.  ## 自訂的 account.conf 路徑 --home <directory>                Specifies the home dir for acme.sh.          ## 變更證書生好後預設放置位置 --cert-home <directory>           Specifies the home dir to save all the certs, only valid for '--install' command.
-  --config-home <directory>         Specifies the home dir to save all the configurations.
-  --useragent <string>              Specifies the user agent string. it will be saved for future use too.
+  --config-home <directory>         Specifies the home dir to save all the configurations.  ## config home --useragent <string>              Specifies the user agent string. it will be saved for future use too.
   -m, --email <email>               Specifies the account email, only valid for the '--install' and '--update-account' command.
   --accountkey <file>               Specifies the account key path, only valid for the '--install' command.